spprashant/msml651project/README.md

 ## Original Dataset
-The original dataset can be downloaded from this [Kaggle repo](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/data)..
+The original dataset can be downloaded from this [Kaggle repo](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/data)
-Kaggle might ask for an account and signing certain T&C if you need access to the files..
+Kaggle might ask for an account and signing certain T&C if you need access to the files

-## Cross Validation.
-Output
+## Cross Validation Output
-The MLFlow.output of the cross validation step are available in the repo in the `cv` folder
+The MLFlow output of the cross validation step are available in the repo in the `cv` folder
 * Linear Regression - [linear_regression_cv.csv](cv/linear_regression_cv.csv)
 * Random Forest - [random_forest_cv.csv](cv/random_forest_cv.csv)
 * Gradient Boosted Trees - [grad_boost_cv.csv](cv/grad_boost_cv.csv)